thanthese/bump-date/README.md

 Click it while on [workflowy](http://workflowy.com) to activate.
 The shortcut will work until you refresh the page.

-Note to chrome users: chrome will complain about insecure scripts.
-Click the shield in the address bar to allow.

 ### Chrome extension

 Install this github repo as a chrome extension.